dagger/dagger/docs/ARCHIVING.md

   - Replace `(../sdk/python/)` URL links with `(/0.9/sdk/python/)` URL links
   - Replace `(../sdk/go/)` URL links with `(/0.9/sdk/go/)` URL links
   - Replace `(../api/)` URL links with `(/0.9/api/)` URL links
+- Replace embedded snippets with file references
+  - Remove `import QuickstartDoc from '@site/src/components/quickstartDoc.js'` in all pages
+  - Remove `<QuickstartDoc embeds={ids}>` in all pages
+  - Remove `</QuickstartDoc>` in all pages
+  - Move `temp/assets/0.9/api/snippets/*` to `docs/current_docs/api/snippets` (snippets which previously existed only as embeds, not files)
+  - Move `temp/assets/0.9/quickstart/snippets/*` to `docs/current_docs/quickstart/snippets` (snippets which previously existed only as embeds, not files)
+  - From the `docs` directory, run the command `go run src/scripts/replace-embeds.go` to replace all embedded snippets with file references
+  - Perform a search over the `docs` directory tree to confirm that there are no orphaned `<Embed` directives
 - Run `npm run build` and store the `build/` directory as `site/0.9`

 ## Build top-level site (archive.docs.dagger.io)